meephubub/Mnemo/plan.md

 G9 — Agent integration

-Mnemo should expose a clean Rust API and eventually:
+Mnemo should expose a clean Rust API ONLY, no mcp or server and should operate entirely within a rust crate, easily installable.

-* REST API
-* OpenAI-compatible retrieval interface where useful
-* MCP server
-* CLI

 ⸻